pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Remove an entry from the portfolio.
 As always, physical deletion of the embedded file content (and file space regain) will occur when the document is saved to a new file with ``garbage`` option.
 With an incremental save, the associated object will only be marked deleted.

       .. note:: We do not support entry **numbers** for this function yet.
-If you need to e.g. delete **all** embedded files, scan through all embedded files by number, and use the returned dictionary's ``name`` entry to delete each one.
-This function will delete the first entry with this name it finds.
-Be wary that for arbitrary PDF files, this may not have been the only one, because PDF itself has no mechanism to prevent duplicate entries ...
+If you need to e.g. delete **all** embedded files, scan through embedded files by number, and use the returned dictionary's ``name`` entry to delete each one.
+This function will delete the first entry it finds with this name.
+Be wary that for arbitrary PDF files duplicate names may exist ...

       :arg str name: name of entry.